zenodo/zenodo-rdm/site/zenodo_rdm/migrator/README.md

   in the `/migration` folder.

 - Configure your `streams.yaml` file, you can see an example in this folder.
-  You will need to run in a invenio shell the `dump_communities.py` code so that the `streams.yaml` is populated with the `communities_cache` i.e a map between communities slug names to communities ids.
+  You will need to run in a invenio shell the `site.zenodo_rdm.migrator.utils.dump_communities` method so that the `streams.yaml` is populated with the `communities_cache` i.e a map between communities slug names to communities ids.